migai/NEU_AI_2018/README.md

 :exclamation:1. *It is expected that you will have Python 3.6 or 3.7 running on your machine before the first day of class.*  (1 hour)

 :exclamation:2. *It is expected that you will have executed some simple Python code to demonstrate it is working before the first day of class.*  Your task will be to implement a simple version of Google’s PageRank algorithm and **bring your results to class on the first day**.
+Instructions are provided here: [https://github.com/migai/NEU_AI_2018/tree/master/Assignment_0]
-Further instructions will be provided to help you.
-(1 to 3 hours, depending on your familiarity with Python)
+(allow 1 to 3 hours, depending on your familiarity with Python)

 ## Python 3 Installation
 For Python installation, we highly recommend the use of the **Anaconda** package manager for its simplicity and known success with the packages to be used in our AI class.
 You can use alternative installations of Python if you do not like Anaconda, but you may need to work with the course TA to ensure all associated packages are properly installed (see *python_packages.txt* from [https://github.com/migai/NEU_AI_2018]), and you will need to ensure you are using Python version 3.6 or higher.